School Nurse FAQ’s & Forms

 Do 7th graders require a new immunization?

--Rising 7th graders must have a Tdap booster prior to the start of the school year.
+-Rising 7th graders must have a Tdap booster and the first dose of Meningococcal Conjugate Vaccine (MenACWY, MCV4 or Men B) prior to the start of the school year.

 -Please submit proof by August 1.